Disability loans: What they are and how to apply

 Emergency advance payments

-Before applying for a disability loan, see if you qualify for emergency advance payment.
-The SSA offers advanced disability payments to qualified individuals based on the severity of their condition, the type and how likely they are to get approved for disability benefits.
-Also known as presumptive disability or blindness payments, they’re used to help fund the gap for up to six months between the application and approval in emergency situations.
-Unlike disability loans, they only need to be paid back in the case of overpayment and don’t have interest rates.
+Before applying for a disability loan, see if you qualify for emergency advance payments.
+The SSA offers advanced disability payments to qualified individuals based on the severity of their condition, the type of disability they have and how likely they are to be approved for disability benefits.

 Types of disability loans